Helco/PLocalSim/readme.txt

 	[F12]		Saves a screenshot in <simulator>\simdata\screenshots\

 [Non-implemented features]
-I tried to put as much from the original SDK into the first release, but there are some things that are not implemented yet:
+There are some things that are not implemented yet:
-	PebbleAppTimerHandler		- Because I think this is a rather minor feature AppTimerHandle
-	RotBmp(Pair)Container		- The SDK documentation marks this as "Deprecated", but (and their layer types)		  presumably this will be in the next release Dictionary			- Because this seems to be used only for mobile phone communication
+	Dictionary			- Because this seems to be used only for mobile phone communication
-	AppMessage			- Because this is hard to implement into a simulator, I AppSync				  would like to ask you, how this should be implemented Logging				- This will be in the next release ScrollLayer			- This will be in one of the next releases MenuLayer
+	AppMessage			- Because this is hard to implement into a simulator, I AppSync				  would like to ask you, how this should be implemented MenuLayer
 	SimpleMenuLayer
 	NumberWindow
+	BatteryState
+	Accelerosensor
+	JavaScript API
 Except from these,  all other features should be implemented

-[Compability]
+[Compatibility]
 The most important feature for this simulator is compability.
 You should be able to leave your source code like it is for your watch, but there are a few problems:
 	- Non-implemented features.
 Very simple.
 I try to implement all features left as soon